dhakadfoody/dhakadfoody/_posts/2017-08-30-home-made-curd.md

 Take a metal bowl or any vessel with a lid.

-Place the packet curd over the metal part as shown in below image.
+Spread the packet curd over the metal part as shown in below image.

 ![curd preparation](/img/curd1.png "curd preparation")